 Our school maintains an ethos where our pupils feel secure, are encouraged to talk and are listened to.
 Children at our school will be able to talk freely to any member of staff, or regular visitor to our school, if they are worried or concerned about something.
 All staff and regular visitors will either, through training or induction, know how to recognise a disclosure from a child and will know how to manage this.
 At all times, we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies.
 We have a legal responsibility to report suspected abuse of whatever kind and also signs that could be indicators of abuse.
 This includes keeping children safe online.
 We take this responsibility seriously even though it can unfortunately cause bad feelings on occasions.
 Our responsibility is to the children.
+Our safeguarding team are also available to speak with families and direct support through our 'Early help offer' which can be found on our website.
 Please see our safeguarding and Online-Safety policies on our website, including our safeguarding policy for children.